The Troubles in Armagh

+HM Prison Armagh, which housed female republican prisoners during the 1970s–80s.

-The Troubles in Armagh recounts incidents during The Troubles in Armagh City, County Armagh, Northern Ireland; the violence was substantial enough for the city to be referred to by some as "Murder Mile".
+The Troubles in Armagh recounts incidents during The Troubles in the town (from 1994, city) of Armagh, Northern Ireland; the violence was substantial enough for the city to be referred to by some as "Murder Mile".
 Over the course of the Troubles, although mainly concentrated in the years from 1969 until 1994, the small city of around 15,000 people, including some outlying areas, saw 86 deaths, including those of a number of people from the city who lost their lives elsewhere in Troubles-related incidents.